ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 inside of the PR and can be reviewed at any time.

-When a contributor to a project creates a PR they are requesting that the maintainers of another destination repository pull a git branch from the contributor’s repository and merge the contents of the branch into a branch of the destination repository.
+When a contributor to a project creates a PR they are requesting that the owners of another destination repository pull a git branch from the contributor’s repository and merge the contents of the branch into a branch of the destination repository.
 This means that the contributor must provide four pieces of information: the